-You would like to make your tax declaration by yourself, but have questions about some points?
+You would like to do your tax declaration on your own, but have questions about it at some points?
 Please feel free to arrange a consultation with me!

-You don´r really have the time or just don´t feel like doing your tax return, reading endless instructions and being on hold at the Tax Office?
+You don´t really have the time or just don´t want to do your tax return by yourself, reading endless instructions and being on hold at the Tax Office?
 No problem: Just let me prepare your income tax return!

 I request all necessary information from you, answer your questions, prepare the tax return and submit it after your OK.